 Please leave a comment if there are any other stores you’d like to see vegan shopping lists for!

-I do a majority of my grocery shopping at three stores: I buy bulk items at Costco, organic produce at a local market, and specific products (inexpensive organic vegan wine, coconut aminos, my favorite vegan granola bars) at Trader Joe’s when I can make a trip there.
+I do a majority of my grocery shopping at three stores with occasional trips to Whole Foods and Sprouts.
+I buy bulk items at Costco, organic produce at a local market, and specific products (inexpensive organic vegan wine, coconut aminos, my favorite vegan granola bars) at Trader Joe’s when I can make a trip there.

 Even though you have to buy a membership to shop at Costco ($60 for one year), I still think it’s worth it because they offer lots of perks in addition to low prices.